xarantolus/asm-bf/README.md

 | Program name | Description                        | File                                      | Source                                                      |
 | ------------ | ---------------------------------- | ----------------------------------------- | ----------------------------------------------------------- |
 | Hello World  | The typical "Hello World!" program | [hello_world.bf](programs/hello_world.bf) | [Source](https://gist.github.com/kidk/44b8cd699c5879f1084f) |

+### Code overview
+The interpreter source code can be found in [`bf/bf.S`](bf/bf.S).
+It directly executes system calls from Assembly and thus does not depend on any libraries to read from stdin/write to stdout.

+The files in `cmdline` contain the handling of command-line arguments while the `file` directory contains code for reading files to memory.

+### Memory Safety
+The interpreter does bounds checks to avoid over/underrunning the program string and machine tape (it will show an error message when that happens and terminate safely).

 ### [License](LICENSE)
 The interpreter (meaning all files *except* for those in the `programs` directory) is released under the MIT license.